UAlbertaALTLab/recording-validation-interface/README.md

  - where the raw recording sessions are
  - where to find the "Recordings Master MetaData" CSV file
  - where to place transcoded audio files
- - where to place transcoded audio files
+ - where to place SQLite3 database
- - (production only) where to collect (copy) static files
+ - [production-only] where to collect (i.e., copy) static files

-This is configured in a file called `.env` in the root of this repository.
+These are configured in a file called `.env` in the root of this repository.

 > **NOTE**: `make install-*` should have created a `.env` for you to